 OER adoptions are gaining momentum in higher education as a means of making learning more affordable and accessible for students, and creating new opportunities for instructors to adapt and customize flexible learning resources for their courses.

 At SFU, Open Educational Resources (OER) Grants provide funding of up to $5,000 along with staff support to help faculty members redesign a course to adopt or adapt open textbooks or other OER as their primary course material.
 The OER Grants were established with funding from the Office of the Vice-President, Academic, and Provost and are administered by the Institute for the Study of Teaching and Learning in the Disciplines (ISTLD) with support from SFU Library and the Centre for Educational Excellence (CEE).

-In addition to the funding provided by these grants, staff from the SFU Library and the TLC will be available to assist recipients in locating, evaluating and adapting high-quality open resources as an alternative to commercial course materials.
+Staff from the SFU Library and the CEE are available to assist recipients in locating, evaluating and adapting high-quality open resources as alternatives to commercial course materials.

 Proposals will be evaluated based on the following criteria:

 - The extent to which they include curation and customization of open educational resources that will be freely and openly shared throughout and beyond SFU